 “The spouse seeking maintenance has significantly reduced that spouse’s income or career opportunities for the benefit of the other spouse.”

-The new spousal maintenance law adds a fifth qualifying factor that expands upon the recipients contribution to the marriage.
-This condition defines the sacrifices a spouse may make to their own earning capacity for the benefit of the other spouse, causing them to need spousal maintenance due to a lack of individual financial stability.
-Factor #5 reads as follows:
+The new spousal maintenance law adds a fifth qualifying factor that expands upon the recipient’s contribution to the marriage.
+This condition defines the sacrifices a spouse may make to their own earning capacity for the benefit of the other spouse, due to a lack of individual financial stability.

-If the court determines a spouse seeking maintenance is entitled to an award, it must then consider the relevant factors, balancing the equities between the parties and exercising its discretion as it deems just.
-The amount of spousal maintenance payments are determined by what the Judge considers to be a reasonable deduction from the monthly income of the paying spouse and a reasonable monthly payment to the receiving spouse.
-When determining the amount and duration of spousal maintenance, Arizona courts will look to the following factors:
+If the court determines a spouse seeking maintenance is entitled to an award, it must then consider relevant factors, balance inequities, and exercise discretion.
+The amount is determined by what the judge considers to be reasonable for both the payor and the payee.
+The court looks to the following factors:

 - the standard of living established during the marriage;